whalecorpus/lee/README.md

 * open link in separate window
 * albums are links
 * credit on bottom
+* basic contact page styling
 - make albums stay at the same place
-- add an icon of Koda
+* add an icon of Koda
 - spin a square, title on the back (but what about mobile)

 basic SEO